-In addition, new legislation came into force in the beginning of 2020 regarding certain property transactions to require special consent from relevant authorities before closing or at the latest two months from closing.
+Finally, new legislation is coming to force on 1 January 2020 regarding certain property transactions to require special consent from relevant authorities before closing or at the latest two months from closing.
 This legislation is applied in the case that the buyer of a property is from outside of the EU/EEC or an entity or a person from outside of EU/EEC holds at least 10% of voting rights in the buying entity or otherwise has actual influence in such entity.
 However, the legislation is only applied to direct property transactions, not to share deals where the target company owns or holds properties, which decreases the legislation's impact on the real estate market.